xytovl/steam-runtime-tools/docs/steam-compat-tool-interface.md

 Steam Linux Runtime and Proton, the equivalent of this information is downloaded out-of-band and stored in `~/.steam/root/appcache/appinfo.vdf`, so the depot downloaded into the Steam library will not contain this file.
+As of early 2024, details of these built-in compatibility tools can be viewed on the third-party SteamDB site as part of [the app info of app 891390 "SteamPlay 2.0 Manifests][app891390-info].

 Third-party compatibility tools can be installed in various locations such as `~/.steam/root/compatibilitytools.d`.